pkimes/spliceclust/README.md

 In the plot above, each box arranged horizontally corresponds to a contiguous exonic region along the genome.
 Each box is colored by 177 horizontal lines, showing the expression level for the 177 samples being analyzed.
-Note that the exons are plotted along genomic coordinates.
+Note that the exons are plotted along genomic coordinates, and log expression is shown in color.

 In addition to the boxes, the plot contains arrows which correspond to a splicing events with sufficient support in the data (e.g. at least 5 samples each with at least 5 reads spanning the splice